alt3r3dgd/Google-Play-Privacy-policy/README.md

-# Google Play apps Privacy policy
-Privacy policy for Google Play apps user data usage.

-## Why do the apps use your data?
+# Why do the apps use your data?
 Yet just for showing ads, nothing more.